 How to get around this sneaky fee: Plan ahead and take out a standalone excess waiver insurance policy that covers you for multiple rentals within a given period.
 CDW insurance may already be part of your credit card or other policy coverage so check to see whether any of your existing insurance policies cover you.

 Important tip: Make sure you have enough available credit on your credit card to cover the excess as the car rental company will place a hold on your card to the value of the excess until you return the car even if you have separate insurance to cover this.
 If you have an accident, the rental company will take the money from your credit card and you will have to claim this back from your insurer.

 Check the rental terms to find out how much this ‘hold’ will be will be before you leave home and contact your credit card company to arrange an increased limit if necessary.
 We got caught out by this one time in the UK and because the hold value was abnormally high, i.e. more than Mike’s credit limit, we were forced to take the extra insurance, which cost more than the actual car hire!

 Another important tip: Don’t skimp on the inspection.
 Check that every existing scratch and dent is recorded by the company before you drive off.
+If possible check for damage in daylight.
 Ideally, arrange to drop the car off during office hours so you can get them to sign off when you return it.
 Take photos or a video of the car if you notice any damage.